 1. 6-inch-thick layer of the temporary cover was placed in the Phase 1 Area.
 The area is not actively receiving CCR material for disposal.
-There was no evidence of standing water, erosion, slope instabilities or uncontrolled seepage.
-Minor sediments collected in outer ditch north of phase 1 (Photographs 1 and 2).
+There was no evidence of standing water, slope instabilities or uncontrolled seepage.
+Minor sediments collected in outer ditch north and northwest of phase 1.
+Minor erosion of the temporary cover, north of phase 1.
+(Photographs 1 through 4).